antoninvf/GeronimoManager/README.md

-# GeronimoUpdater
+# Geronimo Manager

-Updater for modpacks made by Flowyan or Chutoy, for Family Man members.
+Updater and Manager for modpacks made by Flowyan or Chutoy, for Family Man members.

 ### Flow of the app:
 First the app makes sure that Prism Launcher isn't running.
 If it is, it will show a warning and close the app.